SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design

-In this paper, we present SkyReels-Text, a novel font-controllable framework for fine-grained font-controllable text editing that enables precise textual content modification while preserving typographic style.
-Our method introduces a dual-stream visual conditioning mechanism that leverages user-provided glyph patches as explicit visual references, eliminating the need for font labels or fine-tuning.
+In this paper, we present SkyReels-Text, a novel framework for fine-grained, font-controllable text editing that enables precise textual content modification while preserving typographic style.
+Our method introduces a dual-stream visual conditioning mechanism that leverages user-provided glyph patches as explicit visual references, eliminating the need for font labels or test-time fine-tuning.
 By formulating text editing as a regional modification task with targeted visual conditioning, our approach provides unambiguous priors that ensure both semantic accuracy and typographic fidelity.
-This design enables simultaneous editing of multiple text regions with heterogeneous typographic styles, supporting complex multilingual layouts common in professional poster design.
-Unlike previous approaches that depend on text prompts alone or internal glyph priors, SkyReels-Text leverages explicit visual references to achieve unprecedented control over font families, weights, and stylistic nuances, effectively meet the needs of professional-grade typographic design.
+This design enables the simultaneous editing of multiple text regions with heterogeneous typographic styles, supporting the complex multilingual layouts common in professional poster design.
+Unlike previous approaches that depend on text prompts alone or internal glyph priors, SkyReels-Text utilizes explicit visual cues to achieve unprecedented control over font families, weights, and stylistic nuances, effectively meeting the needs of professional-grade typographic design.

-The key contributions of this work are threefold: \begin{itemize} \item A novel visual conditioning strategy that uses reference glyph patches to achieve fine-grained font-controllable text editing without requiring font labels. \item A VLM-based OCR system that is able to recognize and localize the ornamental or calligraphic fonts that are highly challenging for conventional OCR methods. \item A comprehensive evaluation on both public and in-house text editing benchmarks, achieving state-of-the-art performance in both semantic accuracy and typographic style fidelity. \end{itemize}
+The key contributions of this work are fourfold: \begin{itemize} \item A novel visual conditioning strategy that uses reference glyph patches to enable fine-grained, font-controllable text editing without requiring font labels. \item A VLM-based OCR system capable of recognizing and localizing ornamental or calligraphic fonts, which are highly challenging for conventional OCR methods. \item A dedicated pipeline integrating LLM text replacement, local editing, and dual-verification to ensure content-style decoupling, yielding a dataset of 100K aligned original–-edited image pairs. \item A comprehensive evaluation on both public and in-house text editing benchmarks, achieving state-of-the-art performance in both semantic accuracy and typographic style fidelity. \end{itemize}